outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - if queries of those interfaces are insufficient to solve the problem, interface operations can be used
             - the information-system-structure interface operation (can be used to determine information like the next layer of information objects that are relevant if enough automation is distributed)

+    - specific problem: design set-sorting or value-finding function:

+        - similarity in navigation, equality in split => optimal for target value near initial split points or similar positions to the split points
+        - assumed difference embedded in pre-computation of attributes => optimal for target value with different pre-computed attribute value, or target values in similar position to values with different pre-computed attribute values or adjacent values

+        - analyze a set from:

+          - core interface: what core functions determine set generation/selection/aggregation/interaction/organization
+          - causal interface: what functions were used to generate the set
+          - intent interface: what is this set for
+          - structure interface: randomness, endpoints, subsets/split
+          - potential interface: what are the limits on this set, what is the set of possible outcomes
+          - change interface: where is the change concentrated/distributed in the set from a standard set
+          - pattern interface: what patterns do sets in this position (determined by attributes or sample subset) normally follow
+          - function interface: what functions are adjacent to the set if it has a sequence or clear function map
+          - concept interface:
+            - what specific tradeoffs/mismatches/alignments/symmetries/combinations/interactions are inherent to the problem/problem space? (specific concept filter)
+            - where is the power distributed in the set? (abstract concept filter)
+          - system interface: what variance injection points are in the set generation/selection/aggregation/interaction/organization

+        - then when you find a pattern match on an interface set, you can restrict the search to those

+        - key concepts of this problem (like the "tradeoff of search start point/split function/organization vs. performance", "subset gains", "pattern matching", and "potential worst/best case scenario of solution") should be found quickly from various interfaces:

+          - structure interface:

+            - position (sequence in the set problem space) is a determinant of adjacence/distance
+            - adjacence between start search position and final found value position is a key metric
+            - start-found adjacence can be maximized by changing input (number of start points)
+            - limits on number of processes involve ability to read a value at a given position at a time
+            - maximizing start-found adjacence requires more work (higher search processes) to produce a possible metric "lower search time"
+            - "search time" and "start point count" have a tradeoff structure

+          - potential interface:

+            - the set of possible outcomes (possible positions of value) is equal to the set's positions (indexes)
+            - how do you reduce the set of possible outcomes if the possible outcomes are an integer sequence equal to the set length
+            - subsets are a potential interim unit (based on the value count attribute) between the outcome data type (one value index) and the input data type (set)
+            - the potential of subsets of equivalent length to contain the value could be equally likely (adding randomness to search)
+            - potential injection point for pattern interface: skipping equivalent valued subsets could reduce solve time (if subsets with a certain split follow patterns as determined at search time)
+            - best case scenario in standard search (random or endpoint) is the first value in the set is the target value
+            - does subset search offer gains to random search?
+            - best case scenario of unit solution type (iterate check of value)in subset search is first value after first subset split (split in half) is the target value
+            - next best case scenario type (if the unit solution type best case scenario doesnt occur iteratively) is pattern found & used to reduce solution/search space
+            - splitting requires multiple processes
+            - pattern logging/searching requires multiple processes
+            - depending on set, either can reduce solution space with extra work
+            - there is a trade-off between work invested in pattern-checking, subset-splitting & solution space reduction potential

   3. Analysis types

     - each analysis type describes the logic executed on each interface, where the conversion function of each interface standardizes the problem/other object being converted to objects/functions/attributes/structures defined on that interface

     - problem space analysis: visualizing problem metadata & related problem network, and changes to the problem space that invalidate the original or other problems once a particular solution is applied
     - core analysis: automatically finding core objects/functions/attributes/states possible to determine/describe a system, defining core operations like find/apply/build/derive
     - system analysis: automatically fitting system objects like symmetries, sub-systems, sub-interfaces, false assumptions, correlations, efficiencies, incentives, and conflicts to problem definition to determine optimal organization/format/routes/metrics/positions
     - structure analysis: automatically finding structures, like a route between information formats to solve a problem
     - information analysis
       - insight analysis: insight path application (using insight paths from other fields to optimize insight generation)

-      - problem analysis
-        - formatting to convert problems to a format with more solution methods, such as problem vectorization (mapping the problem definition to a directed network with inputs on one side, interim inferred important problem concepts in between, and target priorities or attributes on the other, linked by available functions)
+      - problem analysis: formatting to convert problems to a format with more solution methods, such as problem vectorization (mapping the problem definition to a directed network with inputs on one side, interim inferred important problem concepts in between, and target priorities or attributes on the other, linked by available functions)

-      - question analysis (where a question is framed as a source position and a target position on a network, and the answer is the most robust path or the path that moves the nearest to the target position or the path that moves in the priority direction on the network)
+      - question analysis: where a question is framed as a source position and a target position on a network, and the answer is the most robust path or the path that moves the nearest to the target position or the path that moves in the priority direction on the network
     - change analysis: automatically identifying change metadata like change types necessary to explain a solution or solve a problem
       - potential analysis: automatically finding structures of variance like gaps/cascades/reducers, possibility fields, and determining/limiting vertices
     - logical analysis
-      - function analysis: automatically identifying function metadata like variables, input/output trajectory, the function in a filter format, intent, complexity, efficiency, & exploits)
+      - function analysis: automatically identifying function metadata like variables, input/output trajectory, the function in a filter format, intent, complexity, efficiency, & exploits
       - intent analysis: automatically finding possible reasons to use a function to automate logic
       - causal analysis: automatically matching the problem to causal structures to infer relevant variables & causation metadata (like directness of cause, degree of cause, inevitability, uniqueness of cause, causal tree/network/loop/layer shape)
       - pattern analysis: automatically finding patterns with relevant similarities to infer the relevance of pattern metadata, where patterns replace missing required data (such as using patterns between variables of specific types or system positions to infer probable variable relationships)
     - concept analysis: automatically identifying concepts associated with a structure & vice versa, identifying positions of default abstract concepts in the network
     - interface analysis: mapping a query across combination or embedded interfaces given problem requirements, or identifying a specific or new interface to define/query